regolith-labs/ore-cli/README.md

 ```sh
 ./airdropDevnetSol.sh 1 1.5
 ```
 The command above will attempt to airdrop 1.5 SOL to miner 1's wallet.
-Be aware that your RPC will usually rate limit this and limit the actual amount you can airdrop and how oftem you can do it.
+Be aware that your RPC will usually rate limit this and limit the actual amount you can airdrop and how often you can do it.
+You may need to try a few times perhaps decreasing the amount of SOL asked for.
+You could also try https://faucet.solana.com/ to airdrop your wallet address which is shown in the ```createwallet.sh``` output from the previous step.

 ORE uses very little SOL every minute and it will cost around 0.000005 SOL * 60 mins * 24 hours = 0.0072 SOL for an entire day's mining.
 If 1 SOL costs \$200 then that is about \$1.44 per day per miner.